stephenslab/mixsqp-paper/README.md

 > mixture proportions using sequential quadratic programming.*
 > [arXiv:1806.01412][arxiv].

-We provide code implementing optimization method for maximum-likelihood estimation of mixture proportions, including a fast algorithm based on sequential quadratic programming, which we call "mix-SQP".
+We provide code implementing optimization methods for maximum-likelihood estimation of mixture proportions, in particular a fast algorithm based on sequential quadratic programming, which we call "mix-SQP".
+This method is implemented [Julia][julia].
+For demonstrations of the mix-SQP algorithm and comparisons with other optimization approaches, see [here][github-site].

-All methods and demonstrations are implemented in [Julia][julia], aside from the interior point solver based on [MOSEK][mosek], which is implemented in R. See also the [mixsqp][mixsqp] R package.

-For demos of the mix-SQP algorithm and comparisons with other optimization approaches, see [here][github-site].
+For an R implementation of the mix-SQP algorithm, see the [mixsqp][mixsqp] R package.

 If you find a bug, or you have a question or feedback on our work, please post an [issue][issues].